corinagum/WebChat-release-testing/README.md

 ## Do what?

 1. Navigate to [VSTS Web Chat daily builds](https://fuselabs.visualstudio.com/BotFramework-WebChat/_build?definitionId=498)
    1. Queue a new daily build (upper right corner)
    1. Once the build finishes, click the Artifacts button (upper right corner)
    1. Download the `cdn_files` and `tgzfiles` .zip folders
+   1. (These directions are old; VSTS UI changed)
-1. Extract into the root folder:
+1. Extract into the drop folder:
-   - `webchat.js`
-   - `webchat-es5.js`
-1. Into `npmwebchat`:
+   - All files from `cdn_folder` except those ending in `*.LICENSE` and `*.json`
-   - `.tgz` files
+   - All `tgz` files
-1. Move to npmwebchat directory
+1. Move to 01.create-react-app directory
 1. Delete Web Chat and directlinespeech dependencies from `package.json`
 1. `npm i microsoft-cognitiveservices-speech-sdk` package, but make sure `directlinespeech` is not using an external `.tgz`
 1. `npm i botframework-directlinespeech-sdk....tgz`